Ed Vosberg

 Edward John Vosberg (born September 28, 1961) is a former left-handed relief pitcher in Major League Baseball who had a 10-year career (1986, 1990, 1994–1997, 1999–2002).
 He played with the San Diego Padres, San Francisco Giants, Florida Marlins, Arizona Diamondbacks, Philadelphia Phillies and Montreal Expos in the National League, and the Oakland A's and Texas Rangers in the American League.
-He is currently the pitching coach for the Tucson Toros.

 He is one of only three players (Jason Varitek and Michael Conforto are the others) to play in the Little League World Series, the College World Series, and the Major League World Series, and is the only pitcher to have done so.
 He played first base for Tucson, Arizona in the 1973 Little League World Series final.
 He pitched a one-hitter in the semifinals against Birmingham, Michigan.
 He played for the 1980 NCAA champion University of Arizona.
 He then played for the Florida Marlins in the 1997 Major League World Series.

 Career

-Edward John Vosberg was drafted by the San Diego Padres in the 3rd round of the 1983 MLB draft.
-He began his professional career with the single A Reno Padres in the California League.
-Whilst with Reno he showed promise going 6-6 and sporting a 3.87 earned run average.
-After only 15 games with the single A Reno Padres he was called up to the AA Beaumount Golden Gators.
-His brief stint there in 1983 yielded one game where he went 7.0 shutout innings only giving up 2 hits with 2 walks and 1 strikeout.
-Vosberg stayed in AA with the Golden Gators for the 1984 season improving to a 13–11 record with an earned run average of 3.43 and 100 strikeouts.
+Ed Vosberg was drafted by the San Diego Padres in the 3rd round of the 1983 MLB draft.
+He began his professional career with the Single-A Reno Padres in the California League.
+Whilst with Reno he showed promise going 6–6 and sporting a 3.87 earned run average (ERA).
+After only 15 games with Reno Padres he was called up to the Double-A Beaumount Golden Gators.
+His brief stint there in 1983 yielded one game where he went 7 shutout innings only giving up 2 hits with 2 walks and 1 strikeout.
+Vosberg stayed in Double-A with the Golden Gators for the 1984 season improving to a 13–11 record with an ERA of 3.43 and 100 strikeouts.

-He was promoted to the AAA roster in 1986 to the Las Vegas Stars where he went 7–8 with an earned run average of 4.72.
+He was promoted to the Triple-A roster in 1986 to the Las Vegas Stars where he went 7–8 with an ERA of 4.72.
 He also made his major league debut in 1986 on September 18 at the age of 24.
 He pitched in 5 games in 13 innings going 0–1 with an earned run average of 6.59.
-He returned to the AAA Las Vegas Stars for the 1987 season.
-In December 1988 he was traded to the Houston Astros for Dan Walters.
-Vosberg remained in the Astros' system until 1989 when he was traded to the Dodgers and assigned to AAA Albuquerque.
+He returned to the Las Vegas Stars for the 1987 season.
+In December 1988, he was traded to the Houston Astros for Dan Walters.
+Vosberg remained in the Astros' system until 1989 when he was traded to the Dodgers and assigned to Triple-A Albuquerque.
 He became a free agent in 1990 and signed with the San Francisco Giants.
 During the 1990 season, Edward returned to the major league level.
-He pitched in 18 games with 24 innings pitched and an inflated 5.55 earned run average.
+He pitched in 18 games with 24 innings pitched and an inflated 5.55 ERA.
 He was granted free agency after the 1990 season and spent the next 4 years in the minors with the Angels, Mariners, Cubs, and Athletics organizations and even played in the Italian League in 1992.